 But no diet changes or supplements can hold a candle to how restorative proper sleep can be.

-So make sure getting enough restful, uninterrupted sleep (around 7-9 hours per night) a massive priority.
+So make sure getting enough restful, uninterrupted sleep (around seven to nine hours per night) a massive priority.

 Once that’s covered, you can start to look at other methods of improving recovery.
 I’m a big fan getting a regular massage (as often as you can afford), taking Epsom salt baths, and doing things you enjoy that are generally low stress.